syahidfrd/go-boilerplate/README.md

 │   ├── http
 │   └── middleware
-├── docs                // Design and user documents (in addition to your godoc generated documentation) ├── entity              // Entities is a struct to store any objects from database, example you have a products in your tables.
+├── docs                // Design and user documents (in addition to your godoc generated documentation) ├── domain              // Domains is a struct to store any objects from database, example you have a products in your tables.
 ├── infrastructure
 │   └── datastore       // Database configuration
 ├── migration           // Database migrations.